 DNS solves this problem by mapping domain and asset names to IP addresses.
 This enables a user or administrator to search using a name that’s easy to remember but still get the results they want.
-To understand how this works, we need to look at two different types of DNS requests: Internal and external.
+To understand how this works, we need to look at two different types of requests: Internal and external.

-An internal DNS request is a request to connect to something within the same network as the user.
+An internal request is a request to connect to something within the same network as the user.
 The process is simple: